imagekit-developer/imagekit-nodejs/README.md

 **Get File version details**

-Accepts the file ID and version ID, returns the details of that specific version as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/get-file-version-details).
+Accepts the file ID & version ID and returns the details of that specific version as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/get-file-version-details).

 ```js
 // Using Callback Function